Rail transport in Denmark: S-train

 HKT, which was introduced in 1975 and utilised cab signalling, was used on the S-train network, although a simplified version, "forenklet HKT" (F-HKT), was used on some of the lines.

 The S-train network was to be refitted with the CBTC system, which allows driverless trains, by 2020.
 The migration to CBTC was completed by 2022.

 Main lines

 Main lines were equipped with the ATC safety system during the 1990s, with a partial, cheaper implementation, ATC train stop, being used on some (but not all) branch lines.

 Denmark has its own ATC system (ZUB 123), not compatible with other countries.
 It is a modification of the Swiss system.
 Trains crossing the border to Sweden or Germany have to have two ATC systems, and handle two electrical supply systems.

 In order to replace the different and aging signal systems, it has been decided to replace all current signal systems on Banedanmark's active network, except the S-train lines, with ERTMS level 2, relying entirely on cab signalling; general rollout is scheduled for 2018–21.

 In October 2023, the migration to ERTMS was scheduled to complete by 2030.

 Safety record

 Serious incidents on Denmark's railways have been rare.
-The six most serious are:
+The seven most serious are: